UniOfLeicester/git-novice/README.md

 ==========

 An introduction to version control for novices using Git.
-Please see <https://swcarpentry.github.io/git-novice/> for a rendered version of this material, [the lesson template documentation][lesson-example] for instructions on formatting, building, and submitting material, or run `make` in this directory for a list of helpful commands.
+Please see <https://uniofleicester.github.io/git-novice/> for a rendered version of this material, [the lesson template documentation][lesson-example] for instructions on formatting, building, and submitting material, or run `make` in this directory for a list of helpful commands.

-Maintainers:
+Lesson slides for University of Leicester slides can be found in the root directory (Git-Novice.{pdf/pptx})

+Maintainers of the original SWC lesson:

 * [Ivan Gonzalez][gonzalez_ivan]: [@iglpdc](https://github.com/iglpdc)
 * [Daisie Huang][huang_daisie]: [@daisieh](https://github.com/daisieh)